Information for our volunteers

 - financial record keeping

-A limited number of volunteers are able to participate in First Aid Training.
+A limited number of volunteers are able to participate in First Aid training.
+Please read the information below carefully as there is an approval process.

 Council service managers can liaise directly with the Volunteers Coordinator in relation to First Aid training for their volunteers.

-First Aid Training for Committee and group members
+First Aid training for committee and volunteer group members

-- The committee endorses the most relevant members to complete First Aid Training
+- A Council committee or group endorses the most relevant members to have First Aid training and informs the Volunteers Coordinator.

 - Approved training is paid for by Council.